peterzimon/ZFM/README.md

 Arduino based FM Synth using the Mozzi library

 Note that I used [https://platformio.org](Platformio) for the development of this sketch but you can upload it using the standard Arduino development environment as well.
+To do so:

-Just create a new sketch, copy the contents of https://github.com/peterzimon/ZFM/blob/master/src/main.cpp to it and you should be good to go.
+1. create a new sketch
+2. copy and paste the contents of https://github.com/peterzimon/ZFM/blob/master/src/main.cpp to the sketch file
+3. remove the `#include <Arduino.h>` line (line #22).
+It's only needed for Platformio

 ### How does it sound?